Mael7307/Prompt-LoRA-Evaluation-for-Clinical-NLI/README.md

 # 🧠 ClinicalReasonBench: Prompt & LoRA Evaluation for Clinical NLI

-This repository implements the experimental framework from our AAAI paper:
+This repository implements the experimental framework from our paper:

 > **Dissecting Clinical Reasoning in Language Models: A Comparative Study of Prompts and Model Adaptation Strategies**
 > [[[paper link]](https://arxiv.org/abs/2507.04142)] | BibTeX: *(see below)*